elabftw/elabdoc/doc/user-guide.rst

 Working with Archived Experiments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While archived experiments remain viewable, they are read-only.
-To perform any actions such as editing, duplicating, or exporting, you must first unarchive the experiment.
+To edit it again, you must first unarchive the experiment.

 You can multiselect experiments to unarchive them in bulk: